nordcraftengine/documentation/docs/14-variables/02-working-with-variables/index.md

 For `input` elements, Nordcraft provides a convenient shortcut to create two-way binding with variables:

 1. Select an input element in the element tree
-2. In the Attributes tab, find the `Bind to variable` dropdown
+2. In the attributes panel, find the `Bind to variable` dropdown
 3. Choose an existing variable or create a new one

 This is a shortcut that automatically sets up: